-Another way to pose this question is;
+How much does an office chair cost?
+Another way to pose this question is…

 Do you value your ability to stand up, to walk, to run, to be mobile?
 If so, then how much do you really value your spine?

-Increasingly though, due to work, traffic, technology and lifestyle, we are spending less and less time upright and more time in a seated position which is arguably the worst position in which we could spend up 30-60% of our adult life (think about it – university, work, public transport, driving, eating and travelling).
+Increasingly though, due to work, traffic, technology and lifestyle, we are spending less and less time upright and more time in a seated position which is arguably the worst position in which we could spend up 30-60% of our adult life (think about it – university, work, public transport, driving, eating and traveling).

 There are many ways in which incidental exercise and better health can be promoted in the workplace and I will detail that in another article however as sitting is likely to remain the major posture for office workplaces across Australia, the quality of your office chairs is critical and a cost on which scrimping should not be an option.

-Chairs that fall into this price bracket may have their place but it is our professional belief that that place is not in a commercial office.
+Cheap chairs may have their place but it is our professional belief that that place is not in a commercial office.

 So how much is the minimum spend for an office chair?